Manu-MM/Manu-MM/README.md

 - 👋 Hi, I’m @Manu-MM
 - 👀 I’m interested in Python Programing
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Web Developing
+- 💞️ I’m looking to collaborate on Codding
-- 📫 How to reach me manuitadmn@gmail.com
+- 📫 How to reach me at manuitadmn@gmail.com

 <!---
 Manu-MM/Manu-MM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.